ga-dc/slips/w04-answers.md

 ```

 #### "What's an enumerator?"
-* A loop-like method that allows us to traverse/inspect/modify collections (e.g., arrays, hashes).
+* A loop-like method that traverses/inspects/modifies collections (e.g., arrays, hashes).
 * Preferred by Ruby over loops.
-* Of the `Enumerator` class.
+* Inherits from `Enumerator`.

 #### "Use the whiteboard to create a Ruby method that has two arguments."
 ```ruby